Djent-/NetFrenzy/README.md

 # Contributing

-Please check out the [Good First Issues](https://github.com/CoalfireFederal/NetFrenzy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+Please check out the [Good First Issues](https://github.com/djent-/NetFrenzy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Feel free to contribute user stories to explain how new functionality could improve NetFrenzy.
 Issues with Help Wanted are requesting input from the community on implementation details and general usability.

-**For CoalfireFederal organization members:**

-Please make a new branch to make modifications, then submit a pull request rather than committing directly to the main branch.
-Your branch can be deleted once the pull request is merged.
-Assign yourself to an issue to let me know you're working on it.